Best CPU cooler in 2023 – picks for AIO, premium, and budget

-Adequate, and even overkill, cooling is more important than ever.
+If you’re opting for air or water, these are the best CPU coolers on the market right now.
 It’s always been that if your rig is running too hot that your hardware could be damaged.
-And for a longtime, CPUs have been capable of throttling their performance when overheating.
+And for a long time, CPUs have been capable of throttling their performance when overheating.
 But recent CPU gens can actually get boosted performance when they’re kept cool.

 So, if you’re looking for the best CPU cooler to avoid these potential woes– or to take advantage of your CPUs boosted performance– then check out our CPU cooler reviews below, as well as the included guide with information on what to look for.